 PMX has no special provisions for lyrics.
 One way to include them is by using the macro package musixlyr.tex developed by Rainer Dunker.
-It introduces lyrics into TEX more easily than with MusiXTEX's own facilities.
-The macros could be entered as in-line TEX directly into the .pmx file, but most would prefer the convenient interface to musixlyr via the program M-Tx developed by Dirk Laurie.
-It is a pre-preprocessor which produces a .pmx file containing the proper inline TEX commands.
+It introduces lyrics into TeX more easily than with MusiXTeX's own facilities.
+The macros could be entered as in-line TeX directly into the .pmx file, but most would prefer the convenient interface to musixlyr via the program M-Tx developed by Dirk Laurie.
+It is a pre-preprocessor which produces a .pmx file containing the proper inline TeX commands.
 Its input language is similar (but not identical) to PMX and includes most PMX functionality as a subset.
-Both M-Tx and musixlyr.tex are available on ftp.gmd.de (see section 6).
+Both M-Tx and musixlyr.tex are available from the Icking Music Archive (see section 6 on page 24).